theSafdarAwan/fused.nvim/README.md

         todocomments = true,
         trouble = true,
         tsrainbow = true,
         },
+        custom = {
             --[[
-    Add you custom highlights here by adding the highlight group name as key and providing a table as its value for its Configuration.
+                Add you custom highlights here by adding the highlight group name as key and providing a table as its value for its
+                    Configuration.
             ]]
-    custom = {},
+        },
 })
 ```